Home / Sell-Side M&A / How to Negotiate with Private Equity Firms

 Private Equity vs. Venture Capital

 While often grouped together, private equity and venture capital have distinct differences in their investment approaches.
-Venture capital typically targets early-stage companies with high growth potential but unproven business models.
+Venture capital typically targets early-stage startups with high growth potential but unproven business models.
+Early-stage startups face unique challenges in valuation and cap table management, which are critical when attracting early investments.

 Private equity firms generally invest in established businesses with proven revenue streams.
 They often take majority ownership positions, while venture capitalists usually take minority stakes.